 In Wisconsin, we are no stranger to winter storms and their capabilities.
 However, this term “winter storm” is a broad one because there are varying types of storms our trees can be exposed to.
-Five specific storms that threaten our trees, and landscape are snow squalls, blizzards, ice storms, freezing rain, and sleet.
+Five specific storms that threaten our trees, and landscape are snow squalls, blizzards, Wisconsin ice storms, freezing rain, and sleet.
 A blizzard is the most commonly known winter storm because of the damage it can cause, but there are other types of storms that cause much more damage.

 In order to get to this bulletproof stage, trees must undergo seasonal changes, preparing themselves to become dormant.
 The first stage occurs when trees begin losing their leaves.
-Once all the leaves have fallen off the tree, it is the trees way of stating that it has shut down its growth and cell division and is in turn, in a dormant state.
+Once all the leaves have fallen off the tree, it is the tree’s way of stating that it has shut down its growth and cell division and is in turn, in a dormant state.
 The second stage requires the temperature to drop below freezing, telling the tree to begin to withstand low temperatures.

-How Blizzards High Winds Affect Trees
+How Blizzards High Winds Affect Winter Trees

 Blizzards are classified as any storm in which winds exceed 35mph, the visibility is less than a fourth of a mile in all directions, and the duration of the storm lasts for three hours or longer.

-With winds exceeding 35mph it is no shock that blizzards have the potential to knock down individual trees; but it is important to note that blizzards have the potential to damage entire forests.
+With winds exceeding 35mph it is no shock that blizzards have the potential to knock down individual trees, but it is important to note that blizzards have the potential to damage entire forests.
 When an extreme number of trees fall over in a forest, during their decaying process, they release carbon into the air.
 This carbon release forces an imbalance in the ecosystem surrounding the decaying trees.

 Prior to a winter storm hitting, inspecting your property for trees that are more likely to fall, will allow you to implement tactics to ensure their survival through winter.
 One tactic is cabling and bracing trees which reinforces the structure and ultimately the longevity of the tree.
-Be sure to call for a consultation well before a winter storm can occur, to protect those trees you are worried about.
+Be sure to call for consultation well before a winter storm can occur, to protect those trees you are worried about.

-Ice Storms Make Driving Difficult, But Challenge Trees Too
+Wisconsin Ice Storms Make Driving Difficult, But Challenge Trees Too

 It is no shock that any part of a tree that isn’t structurally sound prior to an ice storm will break.
 Decaying components, dead branches, severed roots, or long heavy branches are all sections of a tree that should be reinforced or addressed prior to winter coming.
 Ice storms are based on the duration of the storm, the wind exposure, and the accumulation of ice on the tree.